Jonathan-R-Anderson/internetcomputer/README.md

    Using `less` allows you to scroll through earlier log messages while the VM is running.

 2. **Boot Process:** Once QEMU starts, you should see the bootloader and then the anonymOS kernel booting.
-The system now launches an **Ink-based login manager** written in Node.js on the console.
-The build process bundles a minimal Node.js runtime and the login script directly into the ISO, so no external setup is required.
-After successful authentication the `ttyShelly` shell starts.
+The system now displays a simple text-based login prompt on the console.
+After successful authentication the built-in shell starts.
 On first boot, anonymOS might generate some keys (for host identity) – this will be indicated in the log.
 You might see log lines from the microkernel and then from various services as they start up.

-3. **Login:** The Ink login manager accepts the default credentials `wcuser` / `wcpass`.
+3. **Login:** The login prompt accepts the default credentials `wcuser` / `wcpass`.
 After you enter them, the shell is spawned.
 If the system is configured for Ethereum login only, you would instead follow instructions to sign a token – but by default, developer builds have a fallback login.

 4. **Explore the System:** Once logged in, you can explore: